 Certain paralytic conditions are also often described by the specific nature of the symptoms they bring about, such as localized paralysis or spastic paralysis.

 Our personal injury attorneys can help recover all or part of your medical and other expenses, no matter the extent of your paralysis.
-We have experience with head injuries, neck injuries, and spinal injury cases, and we have worked extensively with the insurers and courts in Louisiana.
-Put our knowledge to good use, and call us today.
+We have experience with head, neck, and spinal injury cases, and we have worked extensively with the insurers and courts in Louisiana.
+We can help you find the compensation you need to move on.

 A paralytic injury is any injury, illness or trauma that results in a reduction in sensibility or mobility of the limbs, torso, or head.
 Symptoms can range from a mild dulling in one’s sense of touch to complete loss of sensation and control of the entire body.
 Involuntary twitching, muscle weakness, and stiffness are also commonly seen symptoms.